Everything We Know About Marvel’s ‘Ant-Man’

 The search a replacement was ugly and public and no one came out looking good, but at least they've found an interesting choice in Peyton Reed.
 Although he has his fair share of stinkers under his belt ('Yes Man,' anyone?)
 Reed is actually a fairly inspired choice.
 His past work has showcased a pop sensibility that would work wonders with a character like Ant-Man.
 With films like 'Bring It On,' 'The Break-Up' and 'Down With Love,' Reed has showcased a range and command of tone that most hired hand directors don't.
 With 'Anchorman' maestro Adam McKay rewriting the screenplay, there is some silver lining to Wright's departure.

 Trivia time!
 Reed was a longtime frontrunner for a 'Fantastic Four' movie and his pitch involved setting it in the '60s.
 We like this guy.

 And the Bad Guys Are...

-The most recent buzz has Stoll playing Darren Cross, the head of Cross Technological Enterprises and a longtime foe of Ant-Man in the Marvel comic book world.
-Although depicted as a massive, Hulk-like baddie on the page, this version of Cross will supposedly wear a suit similar to our hero and have similar powers.
-Wilson is rumored to be playing Cross' mercenary cousin, who goes by the moniker of Crossfire in the comics.
-However, other reports suggest that the main bad guy in the film will be "Yellowjacket," which was actually an alternate identity of Ant-Man himself in the comics.
+Darren Cross is the head of Cross Technological Enterprises and a longtime foe of Ant-Man in the Marvel comic book world.
+Although depicted as a massive, Hulk-like baddie on the page, this version of Cross will wear a suit similar to our hero, have similar powers, and eventually become the villain known as Yellowjacket, which was actually an alternate identity of Ant-Man himself in the comics.

 But What Would an Ant-Man Action Scene Look Like?